Do Go On - 500 (Part 3) - The Antwerp Diamond Heist with Wil Anderson and Rhys Nicholson

 Have a good night.

-the incriminating evidence sitting in a garbage bag
+sitting in a garbage bag in the back seat.

-He gets out of the car.
-He's having a bit of a look around
+he gets out of the car he's having a bit of a look around he's sussing out a spot to burn off

-He's sussing out a spot to to burn off this rubbish this evidence and there's no houses or buildings around
+this rubbish this evidence and there's no houses or buildings around so he's like all right

 The contents of the garbage bag was strewn amongst the trees.